Robert Rayford: Illness

 In early 1968, Rayford, then 15 years old, admitted himself to the City Hospital in St. Louis.
 His legs and genitals were covered in warts and sores.
-He also had severe swelling of the testicles and pelvic region, which later spread to his legs, causing a misdiagnosis of lymphedema.
+He had severe swelling of the testicles and pelvic region, which later spread to his legs, causing a misdiagnosis of lymphedema.

 He had grown thin and pale and suffered from shortness of breath.
 Rayford told the doctors that he had experienced these symptoms since at least late 1966.

 Tests discovered a severe chlamydia infection which had, unusually, spread throughout his body.
 Rayford declined a rectal examination request from hospital personnel, and was described as uncommunicative and withdrawn.

-Dr. Memory Elvin-Lewis, who was assigned to his case, would recall of his shy and somewhat hesitant personality: "He was the typical 15-year-old who is not going to talk to adults, especially when I'm white and he's black.
+Memory Elvin-Lewis, a doctor assigned to his case, recalled Rayford's shy and hesitant personality: "He was the typical 15-year-old who is not going to talk to adults, especially when I'm white and he's black.
 He was not a communicative individual.
 He knew the minute I walked into the room that I wanted something more from him—more blood, more lymph fluid, more something."

-He had a tendency to contradict his statements regarding his sexual history; at one point boasting himself as "the stud of all time" and at another point claiming to have only had sexual intercourse once, that being with a young woman from his neighborhood, whom he attributed as the source of his illness.
+Rayford gave contradictory statements regarding his sexual history.
+At one point Rayford claimed he was "the stud of all time".
+At another point he claimed a young woman from his neighborhood was his only partner for sexual intercourse, and attributed his condition to sexual contact with her.

 Doctors treating Rayford suspected that he was an underage sex worker and the recipient of receptive anal intercourse, but never considered the possibility of him being a victim of child molestation.
-Eventually, he was moved to Barnes-Jewish Hospital (then called Barnes Hospital).
+Eventually, he was moved to Barnes-Jewish Hospital, which was originally Barnes Hospital before a hospital merger.

-In late 1968 Rayford's condition seemed to stabilize, but by March 1969 his symptoms reappeared and worsened.
+In late 1968 Rayford's condition seemed to stabilize.
+By March 1969, his symptoms reappeared and worsened.
 He had increased difficulty breathing and his white blood cell count had plummeted.
 The doctors found that his immune system was dysfunctional.
 He developed a fever and died of pneumonia at 11:20 pm on May 15, 1969.

 Autopsy

 An autopsy of Rayford's body, which was led by William Drake, uncovered several abnormalities.
-Small purplish lesions were discovered on Rayford's left thigh along with soft tissue.
+Small purplish lesions were discovered on Rayford's left thigh and in his internal soft tissue, including "of the rectum and anus."
 Drake concluded that the lesions were Kaposi's sarcoma, a rare type of cancer which mostly affected elderly men of Mediterranean or Ashkenazi Jewish ancestry, but was almost unheard of among black teenagers.
 Kaposi's sarcoma was later designated an AIDS-defining illness.

-These findings baffled the attending doctors, and a review of the case was published in the medical journal Lymphology in 1973.
+These findings baffled the attending doctors.
+In 1973, a review of the case was published in the medical journal Lymphology.